-Scotland: Andy Roxburgh & Stuart McCall on Italia 90 World Cup
+'Stop the world, we want to get off'

 Act one - 'Stop the world, we want to get off'

 Costa Rica were World Cup debutants.
 Against a Scotland side making their fifth consecutive appearance, it should have been no contest.
-Instead, they made their mark with gusto, Juan Arnaldo Cayasso's goal early in the second half the only one of the game.
+Instead, they made their mark with gusto, Juan Arnoldo Cayasso's goal early in the second half the only one of the game.

 "This touches a raw nerve," Scotland head coach Andy Roxburgh tells BBC Scotland.
-"Their coach Bora Milutinovic has become a good friend of mine.
+"Their coach, Bora Milutinovic, has become a good friend of mine.
 He said to me: 'You hadn't a clue what we would do'.
-They played a lot of closed-door matches and practiced tactics endlessly.
+They played a lot of closed-door matches and practised tactics endlessly.
 He knew everything about us because all our warm-up matches were on public display.

 "We could have won 3-1 or 4-1.
 Maurice Johnston had a couple of chances that normally would have ended up in the back of the net.''